Palmer Thompson-Moss, Principal & Owner

-Isobel Herbold collaborates with GDT on design projects.
+Isobel Herbold Moss collaborates with GDT on design projects both architectural and landscape.
 She has been a key member of the company and it's design endeavors since it's conception in 2010.

 Isobel has worked for several architects in the greater NY area, notably Garrison Architects and Gans Studio as a Project Manager.
 With Gans Studio she worked on various projects including the Eldridge Street Window in collaboration with artist Kiki Smith, Making Room: New Models for Housing New Yorkers exhibition at the museum of the City of New York, consultant for the Regional Catastrophic Planning Team and various residential projects both in the 5 boroughs and Woodstock, NY.